 Syed Zeeshan Jaipuri is a visionary poet of his time, just like his late grandfather, Syed Akbar Jaipuri.
 He dreams of a society where true literature will flourish and hence act as a guiding light for truth.
-Zeeshan has won many state and national awards in poetry and is a household name of revolutionary poetry in Kashmir.
+Zeeshan is a household name of revolutionary poetry in Kashmir.

 Bhat Asif is a poet, short-story writer and critic hailing from Duderhama Ganderbal.
 He found solace in writing as a child and gets frequently published in Sangarmall, the sole Kashmiri newspaper of the valley.
 His main themes revolve around Socio-political and social issues.

-Burhan Hyder is a web developer and a history enthusiast.
+Burhan Hyder is a software engineer and a history enthusiast.
 In his childhood, elderly used to narrate thought-provoking folk tales of Kashmir to him, which never failed to fascinate him.
 As he grew up, he realized that there was absolute dearth of such literature in Kashmir as it is mostly passed down from generation to generation by word of mouth rather than being inscribed.
-The convergence of his occupation as a web-designer and enthusiasm towards preserving historical literature of Kashmir led into the idea of designing a website, and that’s how The Kashmir Tales came into being.
+The convergence of his occupation as a software engineer and enthusiasm towards preserving historical literature of Kashmir led into the idea of developing a website, and that’s how The Kashmir Tales came into being.